ecls-cdm/cdm/docs/structure/ecls_run.md

 !!! info "Definition of a "run""

-    A run is defined as an exposure to ECLS thearpy and the beginning of blood flow through the circuit until the removal of the last cannula.
+    A run is defined as an exposure to ECLS therapy and the beginning of blood flow through the circuit until the removal of the last cannula.
-    This definition takes into account that patients can be left without support but cannulas are left in place to take them back on support quickly, if a long-term separation from the circuit is not successful.
+    This definition takes into account that patients can be left without support but cannulas are kept in place to take them back on support quickly, if a long-term separation from the circuit is not successful.

 | Column name             | Required | Data Type                             |